craigshelley/beautiful-jekyll/projects/SuperHubIntegrationTools.md

     00000060   24 0B 00 02  01 4B 50 04  30 8B 00 07  21 6B 00 01  $....KP.0...!k..
     00000070   71 69 48 02  71 2A 48 02  10 00 00 03  00 00 00 00  qiH.q*H.........

-If this has succeeded, then you have successfully created a backup of the whole EEPROM, which can be restored to at any point in the future if things go wrong.
+If this has succeeded, then you have successfully created a backup of the whole flash memory, which can be restored to at any point in the future if things go wrong.
 Keep the file safe!

-### (2) Extract the Component Firmware Image Files from the EEPROM Firmware Image
+### (2) Extract the Component Firmware Image Files from the Flash Memory Firmware Image
 Extract the various firmware components using:

     extractmemorydump my_modem.img